+We are here to help.
 We will work with you to help you respond to financial difficulty, whether temporary or long-term.
 We are committed to helping customers facing financial hardship maintain telecommunications access and working with you to find a sustainable solution.
 Any help we can give will depend on your individual circumstances, and we provide help on a case-by-case basis.

-Once we come to an agreement we will put this in writing via letter or email to you.
+Once we come to an agreement, we will put this in writing via letter or email to you.
 You have the right to request these details in writing.

 We will not charge you for assessing your Financial Hardship circumstances or for administering the matter.

-- Transferring you to a Pre-Paid Service; or
+- - Transferring you to a pre-paid service; or

-Some other options for suitable financial arrangements include:
+Options for suitable financial arrangements

-- Temporarily postponing or deferring payments;
+- - Temporarily postponing or deferring payments;

-- Discounting or waiving of debt.
+- - Discounting or waiving certain administrative fees and charges.